paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (3) A statement that such a commitment entered into under the authority of this section does not constitute an obligation of the United States.

-**(e) Competitive Process.—** An agreement under subsection (a) shall be made through the use of publicly advertised, competitively bid, or competitively negotiated, contracting procedures as provided in chapter 137 of this title.
+**(e) Competitive Process.—** An agreement under subsection (a) shall be made through the use of publicly advertised, competitively bid, or competitively negotiated, contracting procedures as provided in chapter 137 11 See References in Text note below. of this title.
 In accordance with such procedures, the Secretary of a military department, or the Secretary of Homeland Security, as the case may be, shall solicit bids or proposals for a guaranty agreement for each military housing rental guaranty project authorized in accordance with subsection (b).

 **(f) Disputes.—** The Secretary concerned may require that disputes arising under an agreement entered into under subsection (a) be decided in accordance with the procedures provided for by chapter 71 of title 41.

 ### Statutory Notes

+#### References in Text
+Chapter 137 of this title, referred to in subsec. (e), was repealed by Pub.
+L. 116–283, div.
+A, title XVIII, § 1881(a), Jan.
+1, 2021, 134 Stat.
+4293, effective Jan.
+1, 2022, in conjunction with the transfer and reorganization of acquisition provisions in this title by Pub.
+L. 116–283, div.
+A, title XVIII, Jan.
+1, 2022, 134 Stat.
+4149.

 #### Prior Provisions
 Similar provisions were contained in Pub.
 L. 98–115, title VIII, § 802, Oct.
 11, 1983, 97 Stat.
 783, as amended, which was set out as a note under [section 2821 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2821), prior to repeal by Pub.
 L. 102–190, § 2809(b).